 In 1977 he was succeeded by Bishop Hubertus Brandenburg from Germany.
 It became Bishop Brandenburg's task to organize and build a church that grew rapidly in membership because of extensive immigration from Poland, Hungary, Czechoslovakia, Latin America and the Middle East and, later, in the 1990s, from the war-torn Balkans.
 To assist him the English Passionist priest William Kenney was ordained Auxiliary Bishop of Stockholm and Vicar General in 1987.
 Bishop Brandenburg became the first Swedish bishop to welcome a pope John Paul II, to Sweden, in June 1989.

 Bishop Brandenburg retired in 1998 and was succeeded by the Carmelite Anders Arborelius.

 The 21st Century

 During the 2000s the membership of the Catholic diocese of Stockholm increased steadily and in 2015 amounted to 113,356 registered members.
 It is primarily immigrants and refugees coming to Sweden that have contributed to the increase.

 There are about 100 conversions to the Catholic Church in Sweden per year and this has been the case for the last decade.

 In the 2000s there has been a large influx of Oriental Catholics to Sweden because of the persecution of Christians in Iraq and the war in Syria.
 A large group of Chaldeans have settledin Södertälje, south of Stockholm, and the diocese has collected money to build a church for them.
-It should be completed by the end of 2017.
+The church of the Blessed Virgin Mary was inaugurated in December 2017.